 - Federal Government website about Ukraine

 - European Commission Information for people fleeing the war in Ukraine

 - Facebook page Embassy of Ukraine in Belgium

 - City of Leuven website for Ukrainians

-1. If you want to re-register as an UCLL student for 22-23, you will find instructions on the UCLL Intranet after the June exam period.
+1. If you want to re-register as a UCLL-student for 22-23, you will find instructions on the UCLL-intranet after the June exam period.

-If you are an Ukrainian citizen and neither of the above options are possible and/or you cannot safely return to Ukraine, you may
+If you are a Ukrainian citizen and neither of the above options are possible and/or you cannot safely return to Ukraine, you may:

 The Belgian Government has created a 'Corona Barometer', so you can follow in what phase we currently are.

 The coronavirus barometer has three phases that reflect the level of pressure on healthcare: